 You made it!
 You are now an EFL/ESL teacher with the Trinity College CertTESOL certificate!
 Well done.
-Calls, emails are coming in, interviews are being lined up but there is this nagging doubt about a certain group – the multi-lingual class.
+Calls and emails are coming in, interviews are lining up, but there is this nagging doubt about a particular group – the multilingual class.

 Woohoo!
 75% of the battle won.

 Do you remember those teaching practice classes on Thursday and Friday when the tension was running high just before you entered your classroom?

 Do you remember that class with at least three different nationalities in a group of five ELLs (English Language Learners)?
 There was Conchi, the sweet Spanish lady, straight-faced Oleg from Ukraine, and Jovial Mustafa, from Morocco.

 You taught an Intermediate class, and you did the third conditional!

 You started with: